Dr Antonio Alcazar III

 Biography

-Antonio Salvador M. Alcazar III is a Visiting Researcher at the University of Barcelona for the duration of his ISRF First Book Fellowship.
-He is a political scientist by training, with a PhD from Central European University.
-He has taught at Parami University in Myanmar and served as a Global Teaching Fellow funded by the Open Society University Network at Universidad de los Andes in Colombia.
-From 2021 to 2025, he was also a Visiting Research Fellow at Institut Barcelona d’Estudis Internacionals.
+Antonio Salvador M. Alcazar III is a First Book Fellow at the Independent Social Research Foundation and holds a PhD in politics from Central European University (2024).
+Previously, he served as a Global Teaching Fellow funded by the Open Society University Network at Universidad de los Andes in Colombia and contributed to distance teaching and learning at Parami University in Myanmar.
+From 2021 to 2025, he stayed as a Visiting Research Fellow at Institut Barcelona d’Estudis Internacionals.

 Grounded in epistemologies from the Global Souths, Antonio’s work interrogates the European Union’s entanglements as a global (trade) power.
 More broadly, he is interested in the politics of knowledge, decolonial thought and praxis, and interpretive methodologies, and how these forces trouble colonial/modern discourses and practices around norms, development, and hierarchies in world politics.
 He has published in, among others, Journal of Contemporary European Research and Politics and Governance.